karunakarrao/DevOps/git/Git.md

 rebase:
 ------------------------------------------
-rebase will combine number of commits your wish to combine can be bind to gether.
+Rebasing with `git rebase` allows for integrating changes from one branch onto another, maintaining a clean commit history, avoiding merge commits, resolving conflicts efficiently, and syncing forked repositories.

+usecase-1: updating the new commit  histroy with feature branch, to make sure its up-to date.

     $ git checkout master    	--> first checkout master branch
     $ git pull origin master 	--> pull remote changes to local master branch
     $ git checkout feature   	--> change to your working branch
     $ git rebase master      	--> get upto-date with master branch in your local working branch(feature)

+usecase-2: to combine the multipule commits into a single commit using the

-    $ git rebase -i HEAD~3   --> it will merge latest 3 commits in to 1 single commit.
+    $ git rebase -i HEAD~3   		--> it will merge latest 3 commits in to 1 single commit. "-i" interactive  rebase.
     $ git reset --hard ORIG_HEAD   	--> this will revert the above step and reset back to previous state.

 cherry-pick:
 -------------------------------------------